 2 Chronicles 35: 18 mentions that Samuel was the last leader to celebrate Passover correctly.
 He did his best to get Israel to honor God as described in the Law of Moses.

-There are still more post to come from the study of the anointing of the first two kings, but I have developed a new appreciation for Samuel and his place in the Bible and the spiritual history of Israel.
+There is still more post to come from the study of the anointing of the first two kings, but I have developed a new appreciation for Samuel and his place in the Bible and the spiritual history of Israel.